alaotach/propose-day/README.md

 # Propose Day Website 2026 💕

 A beautiful, interactive Propose Day website inspired by Rose Day designs, built with React, TypeScript, Vite, Tailwind CSS, and featuring a stunning circular carousel for your love proposal presentation.
+Nice website on a tragic day, really really really tragic day.
+Such a sad day. such a sad day.

 ## ✨ Features